kido5217/faddr/tests/fixtures/lab/LAB.md

 Notes:

 - It appears that NE40 in VM does not support traffic-policy, so they should be added manually into gathered configuration.
+- Virtual NE40 in EVE-NG sometimes stops learning arps.
+Working solution is to recreate device in topology.

 Configuration: